Chapter 6: modern Vulkan

 Non-uniform indexing

 B.2.
-Buffer device address
+Buffer device addresses

 layout(std430, buffer_reference, buffer_reference_align = 8) readonly buffer Pointers { vec2 positions[]; };